 For Healthcare Providers

 There is currently no diagnostic test or treatment for Long COVID.
-The diverse symptoms of Long COVID, likely representing multiple clinical conditions, and poses enormous challenges to development of diagnostic strategies for Long COVID.
+The diverse symptoms of Long COVID, likely representing multiple clinical conditions pose enormous challenges to the development of diagnostic strategies for Long COVID.
 Different diagnostic tests may be required for different types of Long COVID.
-Research is just beginning to establish clinical criteria for diagnoses and to inform laboratory and other test development and other diagnostic strategies.
+Research is just beginning to establish clinical criteria for to inform laboratory and other test development and diagnostic strategies.